51nodes/schema-registry-did-method/README.md

 #### Delete

 A schema DID is implicitly deleted by deleting the corresponding file from the underlying storage network.
+On most IPFS networks the content is immutable and even an explicit deleting procedure is not granted to success.

 ## Security Considerations